HoniT/MioOS/docs/Memory.md

 The lower usable memory region usually starts at the kernels physical base, while the higher region usually starts at the 4GiB mark. alloc_frame uses a first fit allocation method and also merges/splits neighbor blocks for minimal waisted memory like the heap manager.
 At this point there is one allocating and one deallocating function in the PMM:

 ### Allocating Functions in the PMM
-1. pmm::alloc_frame(const uint64_t num_blocks)
+1. pmm::alloc_frame(const uint64_t num_blocks, bool identity_map = true)
-    Allocates a frame in RAM with a size of a give number of "num_blocks" 4KiB blocks
+    Allocates a frame in RAM with a size of a give number of "num_blocks" 4KiB blocks, identity maps it if identity_map == true.

 ### Deallocatin Functions in thr PMM
 1. pmm::free_frame(void* ptr)